 Bring In The Remote Control Construction Equipment

-Power up your excavators and use them to shape the foundation of your ground level roadways.
+Power up your and use them to shape the foundation of your ground level roadways.
 Let the excavator buckets pile dirt for the elevated surfaces.
 Make sure you leave gaps between your mounds of dirt for building your bridges.

 Drive your construction equipment over the foundation areas to pack the dirt solid.
 You don’t want your elevated roadways collapsing onto lower areas.